New Patients (909) 277-6919

 • Traditional Bridge: A traditional bridge requires the placement of porcelain crowns on the teeth adjacent to the missing tooth.
 The dental crowns act as anchors holding the dental bridge in place.

-• Cantilever Bridge: Your dentist may recommend a cantilever bridge when there are only healthy teeth on one side of the missing tooth gap.
-This bridge is more delicate and is best used to replace missing front teeth that are not as heavily used for chewing.
+• Cantilever Bridge: Your dentist may suggest a cantilever bridge when there are only healthy teeth on one side of the missing tooth gap.
+This bridge is more delicate and is best for replacing missing front teeth that you will not use for heavy chewing.

 • Maryland Bridge: For a Maryland bridge, the dentist bonds porcelain bridges to two adjacent teeth.
 This framework supports a custom dental restoration replacing the missing teeth.

 All dental restorations are custom fabricated for optimal comfort and aesthetics.
 Our patients will work with our dentist to design a dental bridge that looks and feels like their natural teeth.
-Dental bridges are practically indistinguishable from adjacent teeth and create a beautiful, confident smile.
+Our custom restorations are practically indistinguishable from adjacent teeth and create a beautiful, confident smile.

-A dental bridge can also be secured using two or more dental implants.
+Our dentists can also secure a dental bridge using two or more dental implants.
 Dental implants improve the stability and function of the dental bridge.
-Qualifying patients can have their dental implants placed from the comfort of our Claremont, CA dentist office.
+We preform the dental implant procedure for qualifying patients from the comfort of our Claremont, CA, dental office.

-Your dentist will surgically place the implants into the jaw bone.
-The implants are left to heal and begin to fuse with the jaw bone.
-During this time your dentist will custom design your final dental bridge.
-Once the implants have successfully integrated with the jaw, the dental bridge is secured in place.
+Our dentist will surgically place the implants into the jaw bone.
+We will leave your mouth to heal with the dental implants for a couple of weeks.
+They will fuse with your jaw bone.
+During this time our dentist will custom-design your final dental bridge.

-An implant-secured dental bridge may be preferred because it does not require the removal of healthy tooth structure from adjacent teeth.
+An implant-supported dental bridge is best because it does not require the removal of healthy tooth structure from adjacent teeth.
 Implants also provide long-term support for the structure of the face and jaw.

 How many teeth can be in a bridge?